Piketon, Ohio: History

 Originally called Jefferson, Piketon was the county seat of Pike County from 1815 to 1845, when James Emmitt, a wealthy local entrepreneur, influenced the transfer of the county seat to Waverly, due to its closer proximity to the then-new Ohio & Erie Canal.
-Piketon is the location of the Pike County Fairgrounds and is served by the Scioto Valley School District.
+Piketon is the location of the Pike County Fairgrounds and is served by the Scioto Valley Local School District.

 Perhaps the best-known historic resident of Piketon was Robert Lucas, the twelfth governor of Ohio and first territorial governor of Iowa.
 Around 1824, Lucas built a large brick house two miles east of Piketon, named Friendly Grove, which became a center of local political activity.

 Piketon is served by the Western and Piketon branches of the Garnet A. Wilson Public Library.

 Geography

 According to the United States Census Bureau, the village has a total area of 2.55 sqmi, of which 2.50 sqmi is land and 0.05 sqmi is water.

+Piketon is located along the Scioto river.
+The town and river sit within the large valley carved by the historic Teays River, and the town extends from the south bank of the river to the eastern border of the valley where the hills of the Allegheny Plateau rise, with the town extending slightly into some of the flatter portions of the plateau.
+The valley is filled with rich alluvial soil formed by the Teays River.

 Economy

 The initial operation of the lead cascade of the American Centrifuge Demonstration Facility in Piketon, Ohio, in 2005 by Centrus Energy Corp. comprised the first publicly visible component of next-generation uranium enrichment technology in the United States that employed a gas centrifuge process rather than gaseous diffusion to produce enriched uranium.
 Piketon was expected to exhibit a growth economy during the early 21st century with the establishment of a full-size commercial uranium enrichment plant by 2012.
 However, in September 2015, the Department of Energy halted the project.
 Ohio Senator Rob Portman said, "This news is a major blow to the Piketon community and southeast Ohio".

+On April 7, 2026 SB Energy announced plans to build the world's largest AI data center on the site of the uranium enrichment plant.